ednisley/TC4Server/README.md

 be specified with the PORTS command.

-For usages in which the TC4Server will be used primarily as a USB HID device, you should configure the TC4Server by connect to it via the serial interface and issuing PORTS, REPORT, and THERMISTOR commands to set any configuration settings.
-Those settings will automatically be saved in the AVR's EEPROM and used to configure the device each time it is powered up or restarted.
-Once the TC4Server is configured, you can then ignore the serial command interface an work solely with the temperature measurements reported over the USB HID interface.
+For usages in which the TC4Server will be used primarily as a USB HID device, you should configure the TC4Server by connecting to it via the serial interface and issuing PORTS, REPORT and THERMISTOR commands to set any desired configuration settings.
+Settings so made will automatically be saved in the AVR's EEPROM and used to configure the device each time it is powered up or restarted.
+Once the TC4Server is configured, you can then ignore the serial command interface and work solely with the temperature measurements reported over the USB HID interface.